 Education, Experience, or Certifications

-- Experience working with children, adolescents and/or young adults required
+- Experience working with children, adolescents and/or young adults preferred

 - Current certification in CPR and First Aid (training available for accepted applicants)